AaronOwensSE/shiftER/documentation/architecture-specification.md

 #### Component Diagram

-(Update needed to better reflect routes, controllers, and models.)
+(Update needed to better reflect backend architecture.)

 ![A component diagram of the system](./component-diagram.png)